awwright/magnode/doc/en/design/server.md

 The GET request is most commonly used method, and frequently called as a subroutine from other methods.

+The GET method accepts a "HEAD" flag for HEAD requests (see "HEAD request" below).

 1. Let _resource_ be the dereferenced information resource or the closest available representation like a database row, if a rendered information resource (like an HTML document) isn’t available.
 2. If _resource_ resolved to a data/non-information resource like a database row, then
 	1. Determine what variant to encode the resource into, using Content-Type negotiation (the Accept request-headers)